 Is There A Time Limit On Reimbursement?

 This is going to be at the discretion of your employer and firmly outlined in the employer expense plan.
 As stated above in the IRS section, you should be issuing your expense report within 60 days of the expense.So, there may be a time limit of 60 days to issue reimbursement, however, there is no time limit in which you must be paid by your employer.

 Can Employers Refuse Reimbursement?

 Absolutely!
-If the employer has an expense plan in place and your expense in question falls outside an ordinary or typical expense the employer can deny your reimbursement claim.There are laws in place to protect employees, however, they're there to protect them from expenses that are deemed ordinary, necessary & typical.For example.If your employer has an expense plan in place and it allows for reimbursement of travel or accommodations there will likely be a ceiling, i.e. a limit to how much you can spend.If you were to choose to fly first class to your destination it would not be the employers responsibility to reimburse your for the cost above their limit for airfare (if one is in place) and if there isn't a specific price limit in place the employer can still refuse to pay the extra amount.
+If the employer has an expense plan in place and your expense in question falls outside an ordinary or typical expense the employer can deny your reimbursement claim.There are laws in place to protect employees, however, they're there to protect them from expenses that are deemed ordinary, necessary & typical.For example.If your employer has an expense plan in place and it allows for reimbursement of travel or accommodations there will likely be a ceiling, i.e. a limit to how much you can spend.If you were to choose to fly first class to your destination it would not be the employer's responsibility to reimburse your for the cost above their limit for airfare (if one is in place) and if there isn't a specific price limit in place the employer can still refuse to pay the extra amount.Here's an explanation.

 California Division of Labor Standards Enforcement ("DLSE") has said the employer may impose reasonable limits on employee expenses.

 What does this mean?
 It means that when questioned the DLSE in California stated that employers may impose reasonable limits on employee expenses.
 Even if there's no limit listed, a limit can be used.Does this mean reasonable is defined?
 Not necessarily.
 You could probably argue it all day since it could feel so subjective.
 What you feel is reasonable may not be to your employer, just remember that the employer may have the upper hand here in regards to the law especially if there is an expense limit listed in their plan.If you're truly concerned about an employer not reimbursing an expense you should speak to an attorney that specializes in labor laws to see if you have recourse.

 Expenses are a necessary part of many employees lives.
-While the process for reporting can be different from employer-to-employer, the end result is that there is typically a employee reimbursement process in place for expenses paid for or incurred by the employee during the course of business.For those of you that are looking into making your company expense tracking& reporting a little bit easier, we'd like to suggest Everlance.
+While the process for reporting can be different from employer-to-employer, the end result is that there is typically an employee reimbursement process in place for expenses paid for or incurred by the employee during the course of business.For those of you that are looking into making your company expense tracking& reporting a little bit easier, we'd like to suggest Everlance.